Islamic views on slavery: Prophet's traditions

-The most notable of Muhammad's slaves were: Safiyya bint Huyayy, whom he freed and married; Maria al-Qibtiyya, given to Muhammad by a Sassanid official, who gave birth to his son Ibrahim and was freed.
+The most notable of Muhammad's slaves were: Safiyya bint Huyayy received in exchange for seven other slaves, whom he freed and married; Maria al-Qibtiyya, given to Muhammad by a Sassanid official, who gave birth to his son Ibrahim and was freed.

 Sirin, Maria's sister, whom he freed and married to the poet Hassan ibn Thabit and Zayd ibn Harithah, whom Muhammad freed and adopted as a son.

 Traditional Islamic jurisprudence

 Source of slaves

 Traditional Islamic jurisprudence presumed everyone was free under the dictum of The basic principle is liberty (al-'asl huwa 'l-hurriya), and slavery was an exceptional condition.
 Any person whose status was unknown (e.g. a foundling) was presumed to be free.
 A free person could not sell himself or his children into slavery.
-Nor could a free person be enslaved due to debt or as punishment for a crime.
+Neither could a free person be enslaved due to debt or as punishment for a crime.
 Non-Muslims living under Muslim rule, known as dhimmi, could not be enslaved.
 Lawful enslavement was restricted to two instances: capture in war (on the condition that the prisoner is not a Muslim), or birth in slavery.
 Islamic law did not recognize the classes of slave from pre-Islamic Arabia including those sold or given into slavery by themselves and others, and those indebted into slavery.
 Though a free Muslim could not be enslaved, conversion to Islam by a non-Muslim slave did not require that he or she then should be liberated.
 Slave status was not affected by conversion to Islam.
 Purchasing slaves and receiving slaves as tribute was permitted.
 Many scholars subjected slave purchases to the condition that slave should have been "rightfully enslaved" in the first place.